 2. Power of Heating Unit

-Heat output is measured in BTUs, and you have to check both the wattage and BTU of the heater to see if it will sufficiently heat the entire space.
+Heat output is measured in BTUs, and you must check the heater’s wattage and BTU to see if it will sufficiently heat the entire space.
+Also, consider the garage heater’s voltage.
+If it’s a plug-in heater, you’ll need to ensure it won’t trip the power outlet.

 3. Maintenance Needs